Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Introduction

 This paper is structured as follows.
-In Sec.~\ref{Sec:21cm}, we describe the 21cm line and our reionization simulation model.
-In Sec.~\ref{Sec:NN}, we introduce the cGAN method and a training data set used in this work.
-In Sec.~\ref{Sec:ANA}, we outline our method for evaluation of the detectability of the 21cm line.
+In Sec.~\ref{Sec:21cm}, we describe the 21\,cm-line and our reionization simulation model.
+In Sec.~\ref{Sec:NN}, we introduce the cGAN method and a training dataset used in this work.
+In Sec.~\ref{Sec:ANA}, we outline our method for evaluation of the detectability of the 21\,cm-line.
 In Secs.~\ref{Sec:res} and \ref{Sec:dis}, we show our results and give a discussion.
 Finally, we summarise our work in Sec.~\ref{Sec:sum}.